stanford-rc/www.sherlock.stanford.edu/src/docs/orders.md

     Compute nodes are purchased and maintained based on a 4-year life cycle, which is the duration of the equipment warranty and vendor support.

+Outside of exceptional circumstances, nodes purchased in Sherlock are not removed from the cluster before the end of their service term.
+Sherlock is a shared system, where node owners benefit from the scale of the infrastructure, delegated management of their equipment, and access to other owners' idle resources, in exchange for committing their nodes to the shared platform for a minimum period of time.

+!!! info "Ownership of purchased nodes"

+    Grants and awards are typically made to institutions rather than to individual faculty members, so the equipment they fund usually belongs to the University or the sponsor, not to the PI.

+    Details can be found in the University's
+    [Property Management Manual][url_ora_pmm], which indicates that
+    [title to equipment][url_ora_title] does not reside personally with faculty or staff.
+The University delegates day-to-day [control of that property][url_rph_property] to the PI, who remains responsible for its proper use, inventory and disposal.

 Owners will be notified during the 4th year that their nodes' lifetime is about to reach its term, at which point they'll be welcome to either: